samoht/gazagnaire.org/data/about.md

 <h2 class="mb-5">About</h2>

-I am engineer at [Docker.]
+I am an engineer at [Docker.]
 Previously, I co-founded [Unikernel Systems,] where I was Chief Architect, to make [unikernels] easier to use so that they can be shipped and deployed everywhere, while I also was Senior Research Associate at the [University of Cambridge.]
 Before that, I was